VoxeLibre/VoxeLibre/CONTRIBUTING.md

 discussion.
 * Choose a descriptive title (e.g. not just "crash", "bug" or "question" ).
-* Please write in plain, understandable English.
-It will be easier to communicate.
-* Please start the issue title with a capital letter.
 * Always check the currently opened issues before creating a new one.
-Don't report bugs that have already been reported or request features that already have been requested.
+Try not to report bugs that have already been reported or request features that already have been requested.
+This can often be ambiguous though.
+If in doubt open an issue!
 * If you know about Minetest's inner workings, please think about whether the bug / the feature that you are reporting / requesting is actually an issue with Minetest itself, and if it is, head to the